bevyengine/bevy-website/content/news/2020-08-10-introducing-bevy/index.md

 commands.spawn(NodeComponents::default())
 ```

-{{rust_type(type="struct" name="NodeComponents" mod="bevy::ui::entity" no_mod=true)}} is a "component bundle", which Bevy uses to make spawning entities of various "types" easier.
+{{rust_type(type="struct" name="NodeComponents" crate="bevy_ui" mod="entity" no_mod=true)}} is a "component bundle", which Bevy uses to make spawning entities of various "types" easier.

 ### Layout

 For layout, Bevy uses a fantastic 100% Rust flexbox implementation called [Stretch](https://github.com/vislyhq/stretch).
 Stretch provides the algorithms for positioning rectangles in 2D space according to the flexbox spec.
-Bevy exposes flex properties inside the {{rust_type(type="struct" name="Style" mod="bevy::ui" no_mod=true)}} component mentioned above and renders rectangles with the positions and sizes that Stretch outputs.
+Bevy exposes flex properties inside the {{rust_type(type="struct" name="Style" crate="bevy_ui")}} component mentioned above and renders rectangles with the positions and sizes that Stretch outputs.
 Bevy uses its own z-layering algorithm to "stack" elements on top of each other, but its basically the same one that HTML/CSS uses.

 ### Relative Positioning